Employees wake up guests after automatic alarms fail

 codes in the nation.
 The codes have evolved primarily because

-of past tragedies, including the MGM Grand fire in 1980 that
+of past tragedies, including the MGM Grand fire in 1980

-and fire codes.
+in building and fire codes.

 The Gold Strike is inspected quarterly by two private businesses